beelineloans/amplify-js/README.md

 4. Run `yarn build`
 5. Create branch with the name of the package version followed by an incrementer e.g. `git checkout -b 6.14.4-0` and commit
 6. DO NOT MERGE TO MAIN BRANCH, WE WANT TO KEEP THAT CONSISTENT WITH THE ORIGINAL PACKAGE
+7. Delete the `@aws-amplify/adapter-nextjs` and `tsc-compliance-test` packages as they have dependency on aws-amplify which we change to be named @beelineloans/aws-amplify

 ### Reporting Bugs / Feature Requests